saltyorg/docs/docs/apps/plex.md

     ![](https://i.imgur.com/5kywEro.png)

-1. In second column of the "Add Folder" window, select `data`, then `Movies`, and then click the "ADD" button.
+1. Navigate to `/mnt/unionfs/Media/Movies`, and then click the "ADD" button.

+    NEED NEW IMAGE
     ![ ](https://i.imgur.com/Embc9h9.png)

-1. You will now see `/data/Movies` in the text box (don't click "ADD LIBRARY" yet).
+1. You will now see `/mnt/unionfs/Media/Movies` in the text box (don't click "ADD LIBRARY" yet).

+    NEED NEW IMAGE
     ![](https://i.imgur.com/qzlGMTN.png)

 1. Click "Advanced" on the left.